 In January 2025, we published our latest Impact Lens research report, ‘Integrating nature and biodiversity into investment: an asset owner perspective’.
 The report revealed insights into how asset owners worldwide are progressing in incorporating and reporting on nature-related issues.
 Notably, 67% of those interviewed were already incorporating integrating nature and biodiversity into their sustainability strategies, and 22% were actively working to do this, with many expecting to finalise these efforts within the 12 months.
 What lessons can we draw from these interviews?

-In this roundtable Pensions for Purpose will discuss some of the findings:
+In this roundtable Pensions for Purpose discussed some of the findings:

-First Sentier MUFG Sustainable Investment Institute will comment on the nature and biodiversity research findings and draw conclusions based on their own experience.
-We will then turn to a number of selected asset owners, who participated in the research to discuss how they are addressing biodiversity and TNFD reporting.
-Drawing attention to obstacles they have overcome, and outlining strategies they are using, or implementing, to overcome the problems.
+First Sentier MUFG Sustainable Investment Institute commented on the nature and biodiversity research findings and draw conclusions based on their own experience.
+We then spoke to Laura Chapman of London CIV and Katharina Lindmeier of Nest, who participated in the research to discuss how they are addressing biodiversity and TNFD reporting; drawing attention to obstacles they have overcome, and outlining strategies they are using, or implementing, to overcome the problems.
+We also heard from Barbara Sanderson from TNFD and heard how TNFD plan to help asset owners build capacity and expertise.

-This event is open to asset owners such as pension fund trustees and in-house executives, independent investment advisers, professional trustees, professional bodies, government representatives and consultants.
+This event was open to asset owners such as pension fund trustees and in-house executives, independent investment advisers, professional trustees, professional bodies, government representatives and consultants.

 Sponsor